PyTemplate/python_package/README.md

 1. `make pre-release increment={major/minor/patch}` - Commit the version number bump and create a new tag locally.
 The version number follows semantic versioning standards (major.minor.patch) and the tag is simply the version number prepended with a 'v'.

 2. `git push` - Update the *main* branch with only the changes from the version bump.
-Wait until the test and lint workflows have completed successfully before starting the build-and-release workflow.
+Wait until the test and lint workflows have completed successfully before starting the release workflow.

-3. `git push --tags` - Publish the new tag to kick off the build-and-release workflow.
+3. `git push --tags` - Publish the new tag to kick off the release workflow.

 ## File Tree